-Central Government has confirmed it will begin to measure food insecurity from April 2019.
+- 4.1.8 Central Government has confirmed it will begin to measure food insecurity from April 2019.
 Evidence gathering highlighted that in order to understand approaches to tackle food poverty it's important to understand the root causes of food poverty.
-An analysis by the House of Commons' Environmental Audit Committee "Sustainable Development Goals in the UK follow up: Hunger, malnutrition and food insecurity in the UK" identified three themes relating to the causes of hunger, food insecurity and malnutrition:

-- 1. Low incomes and rising living costs: - 2.
+An analysis by the House of Commons' Environmental Audit Committee "Sustainable Development Goals in the UK follow up: Hunger, malnutrition and food insecurity in the UK" identified three themes relating to the causes of hunger, food insecurity and malnutrition: - 1.
+Low incomes and rising living costs: - 2.
 Universal Credit and the benefits system; and - 3.
-Cuts to funding for local social care services.

-Food poverty is clearly linked to poverty more generally and poverty can be measured in a number of ways.
+Cuts to funding for local social care services. - 4.1.9 Zero hours contract often have an impact on poverty and food poverty. - 4.1.10 Food poverty is clearly linked to poverty more generally and poverty can be measured in a number of ways.
 One useful metric is "income deprivation" which measures the number of people who are in receipt of various means tested benefits.
-In 2015 the total number of people affected by income deprivation in Northampton was 27,2793 of whom 7,8064 were children and 6,1935 older people.

-A review by the Child Poverty Action Group (CPAG), Church of England, Oxfam GB and The Trussell Trust "Emergency Use Only: Understanding and reducing the use of food banks in the UK" gives the following recommendations for preventing need for food banks:

-- Improve access to short-term benefit advances: increase awareness, simplify the claim process and improve data collection to identify support needs. - Reform sanctions policy and practice: increase access to hardship payments, clarify communications about sanctions, mitigate the impact whilst a sanction is being reconsidered and address issues for Housing Benefit. - Improve the ESA regime: ensure claimants are not left without income whilst challenging a decision made because of missing medical certificates or missed appointments. - Sustain and improve access to emergency financial support through Local Welfare Assistance Schemes. - Ensure Jobcentres provide an efficient and supportive service for all clients. - Improve Jobcentre Plus Advisers' awareness of, and ability to respond to, mental health problems.
+In 2015 the total number of people affected by income deprivation in Northampton was 27,279 of whom 7,806 were children and 6,193 older people. - 4.1.11 A review by the Child Poverty Action Group (CPAG), Church of England, Oxfam GB and The Trussell Trust "Emergency Use Only: Understanding and reducing the use of food banks in the UK" gives the following recommendations for preventing need for food banks: - Improve access to short-term benefit advances: increase awareness, simplify the claim process and improve data collection to identify support needs. - Reform sanctions policy and practice: increase access to hardship payments, clarify communications about sanctions, mitigate the impact whilst a sanction is being reconsidered and address issues for Housing Benefit. - Improve the ESA regime: ensure claimants are not left without income whilst challenging a decision made because of missing medical certificates or missed appointments. - Sustain and improve access to emergency financial support through Local Welfare Assistance Schemes. - Ensure Jobcentres provide an efficient and supportive service for all clients.

-3 Income Deprivation domain of Indices of Deprivation 2019
+&lt;sup>3 Income Deprivation domain of Indices of Deprivation 2019

-4 IDACI 2019
+&lt;sup>4 IDACI 2019

-5 IDOPI 2019
+&lt;sup>5 IDOPI 2019

-6 https://cpag.org.uk/sites/default/files/Foodbank%20Report_web.pdf
+&lt;sup>6 https://cpag.org.uk/sites/default/files/Foodbank%20Report\web.pdf